Argentina parliament approves IMF deal for $45 billion debt

 Last week, the agreement won the approval of the Chamber of Deputies with a broad consensus between the center-left ruling coalition and the center-right opposition, a rarity in Argentina.

-Faced with the spectre of a ruinous payment default if the agreement was not approved, the Senate also easily approved the agreement by a vote of 56 to 13, with three abstentions.
+Faced with the spectre of a ruinous payment default if the agreement was not approved, the Senate greenlit it by a vote of 56 to 13, with three abstentions.

-“It is the responsibility of our government to build certainty in a context of uncertainty,” Economic Minister Martin Guzman, chief architect of the agreement with the IMF, said in defending the package before senators.
+“It is the responsibility of our government to build certainty in a context of uncertainty,” Economic Minister Martin Guzman, the deal’s chief architect, said in defending the package before senators.

-The agreement between Argentina and the fund provides for a series of macroeconomic measures to control the country’s chronic inflation (50.9 percent in 2021) and reduce its budget deficit of three percent of GDP last year until it is balanced in 2025.
+The agreement provides for a series of macroeconomic measures to control the country’s chronic inflation (50.9 percent in 2021) and reduce its budget deficit of three percent of GDP last year until it is balanced in 2025.

 In 2018, under the government of center-right Macri, the IMF approved its biggest-ever loan of $57 billion to Argentina.
 The country received $44 billion of that amount.